-The optional textbook is Managerial Accounting, by Garrison, Noreen, and Brewer, 16th edition.
-(Note that this is not the most recent edition of the textbook and is frequently available used at a low cost.)
+The textbook is Managerial Accounting, by Garrison, Noreen, and Brewer.

 Roughly half the course sessions will rely on pre-readings from this text.
 Also, for most course topics, I will suggest several problems from the text for self-study and self-evaluation.